iconindicators/appindicators/CONTRIBUTING.md

 Each indicator's `GitHub` `README.md` is rebuilt as part of the `build_wheel` process described earlier.

-Any time any `README.md` is altered, the file must be committed.
+Any time any `README.md` is altered it must be committed.

 ---